Top 10 Best 1920s Fonts for a Timeless Look

 - Versatility: Works well in both all-caps and mixed case

-Here's a little story: I once used Copperplate Gothic for a client's law firm rebrand.
-Their client list grew so much that they had to move to a bigger office.
+Here’s a little story: I once used Copperplate Gothic for a client’s law firm rebrand.
+Their client list grew so significantly that they had to relocate to a larger office.
 Coincidence?
-I'll let you be the judge.
+I’ll let you be the judge.

 Designer’s Secret: Use Copperplate Gothic for formal invitations or certificates.
 It adds a touch of 1920s elegance that’s hard to beat.